 'Cause I'm only human after all, you're only human after all

-Don't put the blame on me Don't put your blame on me'
+Don't put your blame on me'

 This goes back to the idea that human beings are imperfect and always make mistakes, and that it is not fair to hold a grudge against someone for making a simple mistake.